-In 2020, the Company sold its idle lots with carrying value of ₱10,086,500 for ₱17,700,000 resulting to gain amounting to ₱7,613,500 recorded as part of gain on sale of properties under "Other income" (see Note 26).
+In 2020, the Company sold its properties with carrying value of ₱10,086,500 for ₱17,700,000 resulting to gain amounting to ₱7,613,500 recorded as part of gain on sale of properties - net (see Note 26).

-As at date of this report, sale of land and building and improvements under NCAHFS are not yet perfected due to delays caused by events beyond the Company's control including but not limited to processing of required documentary requirements.
+As at date of this report, sale of land and property and equipment under NCAHFS are not yet perfected due to delays caused by events beyond the Company's control including but not limited to processing of required documentary requirements.
 The management remains committed to its plan to sell the asset and is actively in contact with the prospective buyer.

-As at December 31, 2020 and 2019, the fair value of the NCAHFS amounted to ₱450,000,000 and ₱467,700,000, respectively which are based on the selling price as negotiated with prospective buyers of the Company.
+As at December 31, 2021 and 2020, the fair value of the NCAHFS amounted to ₱450,000,000, which is the agreed selling price as negotiated with the prospective buyers of the Company.